mjkloeckner/kloeckner.com.ar/blog/bought-a-thinkpad/bought-a-thinkpad.md

-"Lenovo enhanced experience" sticker on the bottom, so it couldn't be a copy, after searching for Intel Centrino on internet I found that it wasn't a processor but a network card, which the genuine x200 came with, so it actually was a *genuine ThinkPad*, in fact the cheap clones where more rare than the x200 itself.
+"Lenovo enhanced experience" sticker on the bottom, so it couldn't be a copy, after searching for Intel Centrino on internet I found that it wasn't a processor but a network card, which the genuine x200 came with, so it actually was a *genuine ThinkPad*, and in fact the cheap clones where rarer than the genuine x200 itself.

 Since I hadn't the charger, I couldn't test if it worked, so I started to deep clean it, at least all the exterior dirt, and the keyboard, which was